Less boo for your buck: For the second Halloween in a row, US candy inflation hits double digits - Santa Monica Daily Press

 Meanwhile, global sugar prices are at 12-year highs, Goughary said.
 India, the world’s second-largest sugar producer after Brazil, recently banned sugar exports for the first time in seven years after monsoon rains hurt the upcoming harvest.
 Thailand’s output is also down.

-Those costs, combined with increases for labor, packaging, and ingredients like peanuts, are pushing up prices for all kinds of candy.
+Those costs, combined with increases for labor, packaging, and ingredients like peanuts, are pushing up prices for all kinds of candy this Halloween.

 Discount grocer Aldi is advertising a 250-piece variety pack of Mars Inc. chocolate bars — including Milky Way, Twix and Snickers — for $24.98.
 Two years ago, the same package was advertised at $19.54.